watson02/watson02.github.io/writing/reflection.md

 # CMPSC 480: Portfolio project reflection

-`TODO: Follow guidelines in the README to complete
+Follow guidelines in the README to complete